Beamforming Technologies for Ultra-Massive MIMO in Terahertz Communications: Emerging Applications

 \subsection{Vehicular Connectivity}

-To realize the concept of the intelligent transportation system, vehicle communication network has been extensively studied, which roughly includes three types of connections: vehicle to vehicle (V2V), vehicle to infrastructure (V2I), and vehicle to anything (V2X) \cite{sur22, vc2}.
-The vehicle networks require high data rates, low latency, and reliable communications.
-For instance, bird's eye view requires a data rate of $50$ Mbps, and automatic overtaking requires a delay of less than $10$ ms and a reliability of $99.999$\% \cite{sur33}.
-For the era of wireless interconnected smart cars, THz communication will undoubtedly provide ultra-capacity, low-latency, high-mobility, and high-reliability for safe autonomous driving and intelligent transportation system (ITS) \cite{sur32, vc5}. \cite{vc6} shows that THz wireless communication can support high-speed mobile railway application scenarios through dynamic beam tracking technology.
-The channel propagation characteristics of the $300$ GHz carrier in the V2I scenario have been explored in \cite{vc7}, which can be used to support the link-level and system-level design for future THz vehicular communications.
+To realize the concept of intelligent transportation system, vehicle communication network has been extensively studied, which roughly includes three types of scenarios: vehicle to vehicle (V2V), vehicle to infrastructure (V2I), and vehicle to anything (V2X) \cite{sur22, vc2}.
+Vehicle networks require high data rates, low latency, and reliable communications.
+For instance, real-time traffic demands a data rate of $50$ Mbps, and auxiliary communication for autonomous driving requires a delay less than $10$ ms and reliability of $99.999$\% \cite{sur33}.
+For the era of wireless interconnected smart cars, THz communication is anticipated to provide ultra-capacity, low-latency, high-mobility, and high-reliability for safe autonomous driving and intelligent transportation system (ITS) \cite{sur32, vc5}.
+It has been shown that THz wireless communication can support high-speed mobile railway application scenarios through dynamic beam tracking technology \cite{vc6}.
+The channel propagation characteristics of the $300$ GHz carrier in the V2I scenario have been explored in \cite{vc7}, which can be used to support the link-level and system-level designs for future THz vehicular communications.